2024–25 NC State Wolfpack women's basketball team

 The Wolfpack finished the regular season 24–5 overall and 16–2 in ACC play to finish in a tie for first place.
-As the first seed in the ACC tournament, earned a bye into the Quarterfinals where they defated ninth seed Georgia Tech, 73–72.
+As the first seed in the ACC tournament, they earned a bye into the quarterfinals, where they defeated ninth seed Georgia Tech, 73–72.
 They matched up with fifth seed and fourteenth ranked North Carolina in the Semifinals.
 They avenged their regular season loss by winning 66–55.
 The Wolfpack were defeated by third seed and eleventh ranked Duke in the Final, 76–62.
-They received an at-large bid to the NCAA tournament and were the two-seed in the Spokane 1 region.
+They received an at-large bid to the NCAA tournament, and were the two-seed in the Spokane 1 region.
 They defeated fifteen-seed Vermont and seven-seed Michigan State at home to advance to the Sweet Sixteen.
-There they faced three seed and tenth ranked LSU in a re-match of their Pink Flamingo Championship game.
+There, they faced three seed and tenth ranked LSU in a re-match of their Pink Flamingo Championship game.
 They lost again to LSU, this time 80–73 to end their season.
-The Wolfpack finished the season with a 28–7 record, and ranked ninth AP poll and tenth Coaches polls.
+The Wolfpack finished the season with a 28–7 record, and ranked ninth in the AP poll and tenth in the Coaches polls.

 Previous season

 The Wolfpack finished the season 31–7 overall and 13–5 in ACC play to finish in a three-way tie for second place.
-As the second seed in the ACC tournament, they earned a bye into the Quarterfinals where they defeated seventh seed Duke.
-They defeated sixth seed Florida State to reach the Finals.
+As the second seed in the ACC tournament, they earned a bye into the quarterfinals, where they defeated seventh seed Duke.
+They defeated sixth seed Florida State to reach the finals.
 They could not prevail in a low-scoring game, and lost 51–55.
 They received an at-large invitation to the NCAA Tournament, marking the sixth straight time the Wolfpack qualified for the tournament.
-As the third seed in the Portland 4 region they defeated fourteenth seed Chattanooga in the First Round, sixth seed Tennessee in the Second Round, second seed Stanford in the Sweet 16, and regional first seed Texas in the Elite Eight to qualify for the second Final Four in program history.
+As the third seed in the Portland 4 region they defeated fourteenth seed Chattanooga in the first round, sixth seed Tennessee in the second round, second seed Stanford in the Sweet 16, and regional first seed Texas in the Elite Eight to qualify for the second Final Four in program history.
 In the Final Four, they could not overcome overall first seed South Carolina and lost 78–59 to end their season.